-If you are looking for a hearty, healthy, and flavorful meal, you are going to love this pumpkin congee!
+If you are looking for a hearty, healthy, and flavorful meal, you will love this pumpkin congee!

-It's super creamy, easy to make, plus it keeps very well.
-Meaning you will have enough for a few days, just switch up the toppings!
+It’s super creamy, easy to make, and keeps very well.
+Meaning you will have enough for a few days.
+Just switch up the toppings!

 Let me know in the comments, and feel free to leave a rating if you try this recipe!

 - 1/2 kabocha pumpkin (or sugar pumpkin) seeds and pulp removed